JanHerca/urantiapedia/output/wikijs/en/help/github_setting.md

 2. Alternatively, in Windows you can open the context menu of the root folder and select "Open with Code".
 3. Open a terminal using Terminal > New Terminal.
 Ensure that terminal is opened in root folder of the project.
 4. To install dependencies execute: `npm install`.
 Wait until all of them are installed.
 5. The project is set up with a default launch configuration.
-Press F5 to execute or in the terminal execute `npm start`.
+Press F5 to execute or in the terminal execute `npm run start`.
 6. The application opens.
 By default a Dev Tools window is opened for debugging.
 You can ignore it or close it if not developing.

 ![](/image/uptools.png)